Curious George: Other

-A children's bookstore in Harvard Square, Cambridge, Massachusetts, was known as Curious George and Friends (formerly Curious George Goes To Wordsworth), and carried a considerable amount of licensed Curious George merchandise.
+A children's bookstore in Harvard Square in Cambridge, Massachusetts was known as Curious George and Friends (formerly Curious George Goes To Wordsworth) and carried a considerable amount of licensed Curious George merchandise.
 It was the last remaining property of Wordsworth Books, a former local general interest bookstore that closed in the beginning of the 2000s.
 This store was closed in June 2011.
-A new store opened in 2012 at the same address, called The World's Only Curious George Store, Harvard Square, which closed permanently in 2021.
+A new store, the World's Only Curious George Store, opened in 2012 at the same address and closed permanently in 2021.

-VEE Corporation, the company behind Sesame Street Live, is mounting Curious George Live.
-It is a brand new national tour featuring song and dance and Curious George himself.
-It is based on the PBS animated series.

 Curious George is used as the theme for children's play areas and some of the children's entertainment on the Stena Line ferries.
-On some peak time sailings this includes a Curious George costumed character.
+On some peak time sailings, this includes a Curious George costumed character.
 Curious George merchandise is also provided with children's meals and is available to purchase in the on-board shop.